-The Registry received 2,621 original campaign financial disclosure reports from PACs in

-2008.
-In addition, the Registry received 548 amended campaign financial disclosure reports from PACs in 2008.
-The chart on the previous page shows the breakdown of original and amended campaign financial disclosure reports filed by PACs in 2008.
+The Registry received 2,858 original campaign financial disclosure reports from PACs in 2010.
+In addition, the Registry received 488 amended campaign financial disclosure reports from PACs in 2010.
+The chart on the previous page shows the breakdown of original and amended campaign financial disclosure reports filed by PACs in 2010.

-During 2008, PACs were required to file a total of 2,628 campaign financial disclosure reports with the Registry for the six reporting periods.
-Out of the 2,628 disclosure reports required to be filed with the Registry 2,408 were filed timely.
-Certified letters were sent to the remaining 220 PACs.
-Out of 220 late PAC reports for 2008, only seven have still not been The seven outstanding reports filed. consist of one PAC failing to file a third quarter and pre-general campaign financial disclosure report and five PACs failing to file their fourth quarter report.
-The PAC failing to file the third quarter and pre-general reports has been assessed civil penalties by the Registry and will be administratively terminated pursuant to Registry rules.
-At the time of printing, the Registry is still pursuing the remaining five PACs that have not filed the fourth quarter report.
+During 2010, PACs were required to file a total of 2,859 campaign financial disclosure reports with the Registry for the six reporting periods.
+Out of the 2,859 disclosure reports required to be filed with the Registry 2,640 were filed timely.
+Certified letters were sent to the remaining 219 PACs.
+Out of 219 late PAC reports for 2010, only one has still not been filed.
+The one outstanding report is for the fourth quarter reporting period.

-PACs registered with the Registry made contributions totaling \$5,962,430 to state candidates during the 2008 year (Appendix B contains a detailed list of contributions made by the PAC to candidates).
-As can be seen in the chart, PAC contributions in 2008 were the most they have ever been since the Registry began to track the data in 1996.
+PACs registered with the Registry made contributions totaling \$6,777,264 state candidates during the 2010 reporting vear (Appendix B contains a detailed list contributions made by PACs to candidates).
+As can be seen in the chart, PAC contributions in 2010 were the most they have ever been since the Registry began to track the data in 1996.
 This continues a trend where total PAC contributions seem to vary little over three election cycles before raising in the next election cycle.

-In addition to the direct monetary and in-kind contributions shown in the chart above, PACs made independent expenditures totaling \$2,601,205 in 2008.
+In addition to the direct monetary and in-kind contributions shown in the chart above, PACs made independent expenditures totaling \$2,003,603 in 2010.
 Independent expenditures reported by the PACs are expenditures made to support or oppose a candidate that are made without consulting the candidates or the candidates' committees and are not subject to contribution limits.
-Due to the changes made to TNCAMP, the Registry for the first time can now easily identify independent expenditures made by PACs.